Happy (1960 TV series)

-Happy is an American sitcom that aired on NBC during the summer of 1960 and winter and spring of 1961.
+Happy is an American sitcom that aired on NBC during the summer of 1960, and then during the winter and spring of 1961.
 The series depicts the events at a motel in Palm Springs, California, run by a young married couple with commentary provided by the voiced thoughts of their infant son.

-Synopsis
+Plot

 Chris and Sally Day are a young married couple who are co-owners along with Clara Mason of the Desert Palm Motel or Desert Palms Hotel (according to different sources), an upscale resort in Palm Springs, California.
 When they got married in 1957, they spent their honeymoon in Palm Springs and stayed in Room 7 of the Desert Palm, where two dozen yellow roses, a bowl of floating gardenias, and a wedding cake with a bride and groom on top greeted them.
 Chris later learned that the Desert Palm's owner, Clara Mason, was looking for someone to run it for her and inquired about the position.
 Clara hired Chris and offered Chris and Sally an opportunity to buy part-ownership in the Desert Palm.

 By 1960, Chris and Sally own 10 percent of the Desert Palm, and Chris is its manager.
 Clara is in romantic pursuit of Sally's uncle, Charlie Dooley, who also lives on the premises and tries to help with the motel; although he is well-intentioned, his efforts often lead to complications for Chris and Sally.
 Joe and Terry Brigham are a married couple and are friends of Chris's and Sally's.

 Witnessing it all is the Days' infant son Christopher Hapgood Day, known as "Happy."
 Happy communicates his feelings about what he sees to the audience not only through his facial expressions, but also through his thoughts, spoken by an off-camera voice.